Part 2. How to Manage Your Infrastructure as Code

 CRUD

 Most configuration management tools support three of the four CRUD operations: they can create the initial configuration, read the current configuration to see if it matches the desired configuration, and if not, update the existing configuration.
 That said, support for read and update is a bit hit or miss.
 It works well for reading and updating the configuration within a server (if you use tasks that are idempotent, as you’ll see shortly), but for managing the servers themselves, or any other type of cloud infrastructure, it only works if you remember to assign each piece of infrastructure a unique name or tag, which is easy to do with just a handful of resources, but becomes more challenging at scale.
-Most configuration management tools do not support delete (which is why you had to undeploy the EC2 instance manually).

 Scale